 Life insurance is the ultimate financial safety net.
-No matter what your plans and goals in life — retire, pay off your student loan debt, put your kids through college without them racking up their own debt — life insurance allows your family to reach those goals in the event that you die.
+No matter what your plans and goals in life — saving for retirement, paying off your student loan debt, putting your kids through college without them racking up their own debt — life insurance allows your family to reach those goals in the event that you die.

 Another big financial commitment?
 Buying a house.

 A home is one of the biggest purchases — and largest sources of debt — that a person can have.
 That’s why mortgage protection insurance can seem so appealing.
 An insurance product specifically made to address your monthly mortgage payment?
 Sounds great.

 But before you start digging into mortgage protection insurance quotes, you should know why it’s not the best life insurance option for most shoppers.

 Read on to learn more about mortgage protection insurance:

 Mortgage protection life insurance is basically what it sounds like: life insurance that’s designed to protect your family from burdensome mortgage payments if the primary breadwinner isn’t around to provide an income any longer.

 Mortgage insurance is broadly similar to other types of term life insurance in how it works.
 You buy a policy, pay regular premiums, and, at the end of the policy term, it ends.
 If you die during the term of the policy, a death benefit is paid out to your beneficiaries.